Minimum Feedback for Collision-Free Scheduling in Massive Random Access

-Thus, in the fixed-length code case, scheduling $k$ out of a total of $n$ users over $k$ slots in a massive random access scenario with no collision requires a feedback rate that scales at least double logarithmically in $n$ for fixed $k$. \end{thm} \begin{proof} Consider the first partition.
+Thus, in the fixed-length code case, scheduling $k$ out of a total of $n$ users over $k$ slots in a massive random access scenario with no collision requires a feedback rate that scales at least double logarithmically in $n$ for fixed $k$. \end{prop} \begin{IEEEproof} Consider the first partition.
 We seek to bound the number of activity patterns that this first partition cannot cover by noting that